nsoft/uno-jar/gradle-plugin/README.md

 ./gradlew packageUnoJar
 ```

-Assuming your project name is `myproject`, the output file can be found at `build/libs/myproject-2.0-unojar.jar`
+The output file can be found at `build/libs/example-app-2.0-unojar.jar`

 ### Example overriding some defaults